 There are two types of nature tiles - tiles with a species on them and tiles without any species.
 The tiles with species indicate protected species.
 These are valuable for conservationists since conservation areas can only be proposed and constructed on species tiles.
-They also matter for developers, since the coloured shape behind the species image indicates how difficult it is to offset the species. (one green circle = easy, two circles = difficult, red triangle = not possible).
-[IMAGES, NOT WORDS] (see offsetting rules later)
+They also matter for developers, since the coloured shape behind the species image indicates how difficult it is to offset the species.

+= easy

+= difficult
-To regulate the game balance, follow these rules for the tile setup:

-- Among the open (face up) nature tiles, there should be one empty nature tile (without species) and the rest (7 tiles) should all be species tiles.
+= not possible To regulate the game balance, follow these rules for the tile setup: Among the open (face up) nature tiles, there should be one empty nature tile (without species) and the rest (7 tiles) should all be species tiles.
 If there are too many empty tiles, draw tiles from the nature tile draw pile until you find enough species tiles to replace the empty ones.
 These can be of different nature type (forest, meadow, water and wetland) than the original one.
-Put the exchanged empty nature tiles back in the nature tile deck. - If all opened tiles have species in them, replace the one opened last with an empty nature tile as described above.
+Put the exchanged empty nature tiles back in the nature tile deck.

+If all opened tiles have species in them, replace the one opened last with an empty nature tile as described above.
 Put the remaining nature tiles next to the play area as a draw pile.
 Mine set up (optional): If the players feel that it is too unrealistic to be able to create mining-related projects anywhere on the board (since ore deposits are found only in specific places), they can choose three middle (adjacent) tiles on the edge of their choice to indicate the ore deposit.
 In this case, mine projects can only be placed there.
 Place three tokens (for example pebbles) on these three nature tiles.
 This has no other effect than restricting the place where mine projects can be planned and constructed - all other game actions are possible on these ore tokens.